team-homestead/team-homestead.github.io/README.md

 ## Intended Users
-* Homeless individuals and families
+* Homeless individuals and families looking for Agencies or Resources that can help them to fulfill their needs.
-* Municipal Health and Human Services agencies
+* Municipal Health and Human Services agencies that want to reach out to the homeless population about resources, services and events.